Electrolux shares hit record after profit beat and positive outlook

 But looking to the rest of 2015, plunging crude prices should impact Electrolux's spending on plastics, which accounts for a third of its raw material costs.
 Electrolux said it saw roughly 500 million in lower material costs this year.

-Electrolux is also awaiting approval for its biggest-ever deal, the $3.3 billion (2 billion pounds) purchase of General Electric's (GE.N) appliances business agreed last year, which would double its U.S. sales and tap into that market's rosier growth outlook.
+Electrolux is also awaiting approval for its biggest-ever deal, the $3.3 billion purchase of General Electric's (GE.N) appliances business agreed last year, which would double its U.S. sales and tap into that market's rosier growth outlook.

 Fuelled by prospects for the acquisition, Electrolux has been the best performing share in the STOXX Europe 600 Personal & Household Goods Index .SXQP over the past six months.